-Wildlife Conservation Strategy Species (WCS)

-The WCS is the State of Idaho's guiding document for managing and conserving at-risk species.
-It divides the state into Ecological Sections based on habitat.
+The Idaho Comprehensive Wildlife Conservation Strategy (WCS) is the State of Idaho's guiding document for managing and conserving at-risk species.
+It provides a framework for conserving the 229 Species of Greatest Conservation Need (SGCN) and the habitats upon which they depend.
+The WCS divides the state into Ecological Sections based on habitat.
 The US-95 Thorncreek to Moscow project area lies entirely within the Palouse Prairie Ecological Section.
 The WCS maps the majority of the study area as farmable land and non-native herbaceous.
 It lists wildlife species expected to reside in or migrate through the Palouse Prairie Ecological Section for each habitat type.